shazic/CF-LogGetter/README.md

 2. AWS CLI and gzip must be installed.
 3. The path where _aws.exe_ and _gzip.exe_ are installed must be included in the PATH system variable.
 4. AWS configure must be run and the access keys and region must be set.
-5. Copy the files _getcflog.bat_, _reseterrorlevel.bat_ and _settimestamp.bat_ from this git to the folder where you would like to generate the CloudFront log file.
+5. Copy the files from the _dos_ folder of this git to the folder where you would like to generate the CloudFront log file.

 ___